bphun/CppDataStructuresAndAlgorithms/README.md

 A collection of common algorithms and data structures implemented in C++ using the C++11 standard.

 ## Building Tests
-To build a single data structure or algorithm, run the following commands:
+To build a single data structure or algorithm, navigate to the directory of the data structure or algorithm you would like to test and run the following commands:
 * `mkdir build`
 * `cd build`
 * `cmake ../`